NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/Nanopore_tutorial.md

 guppy_basecaller_log-2021-10-25_10-31-13.log
 ```

-We can also run it with demutliplexing, and quality trimming
+We can also run it with demultiplexing, and quality trimming

 Some options from Guppy: